crate/crate-dbal/docs/index.rst

 `DBAL`_ is a database abstraction layer with features for database schema introspection, schema management and `PDO`_ abstraction written in `PHP`_.

-`crate-dbal`_ is an implementation of this abstraction layer for `Crate`_.
+`crate-dbal`_ is an implementation of this abstraction layer for `CrateDB`_.

 Installation
 ============

-If you are new to Crate PDO you might want to start with the :doc:`installation` section of the documentation.
+If you are new to CrateDB PDO you might want to start with the :doc:`installation` section of the documentation.

 Table of Contents
 =================